quicwg/wg-materials/charter/charter.md

   extension negotiation, etc. This includes the specification of new versions of QUIC, if necessary.

-- Maintenance and evolution of the specifications of QUIC extensions,
+- Maintenance and evolution of the specifications of QUIC extensions.

 Maintenance and evolution work needs to be strongly motivated by existing or ongoing production deployments of QUIC at scale, and needs